macieslik/Pong/README.md

 # Pong
-Pong browser game with NPC made with HTML / JavaScript.
+Pong game with NPC made in HTML.